Marie Mizuno, Licensed Clinical Social Worker

 Seeking therapy can be an intimidating process.
 Allowing ourselves to be vulnerable to someone new, especially when going through a stressful time, can be overwhelming.
 In therapy, once a collaborative relationship is developed, I encourage my clients to explore hidden parts of their true self that have been shielded from years of adversity and trauma.
 In doing so, together we can uncover strengths and resiliencies that can be channeled into tackling present stressors that manifest in depression and anxiety.
 I incorporate various treatment modalities such as EMDR, Interpersonal Psychotherapy, Motivational Interviewing, Seeking Safety, and Cognitive Behavioral Therapy (CBT) into my practice to tailor to the unique needs and goals of my clients.
 If you are ready to take the next step toward your wellness and feel you can benefit from additional support, then please feel free to call us at (323) 388-5578.

-Clarissa Greguska, Associate Professional Clinical Counselor and Registered Art Therapist
+Clarissa Greguska, Licensed Professional Clinical Counselor and Registered Art Therapist

 Are you worth it?
 Do you find yourself asking if you are living as your best self or do you feel overwhelmed by stress and find yourself snapping at loved ones?
 I believe everyone is worthy of love and holds the ability to foster kindness for themselves; however, sometimes we become stuck in the same patterns or simply feel overwhelmed.
 For me, therapy is for anyone wanting to create a healthy change or who just feels they may benefit from additional support.